spacetelescope/jwst/docs/jwst/assign_wcs/arguments.rst

   pixels.

   For MSA slits in NIRSpec MOS mode, the slit units are relative to a single open shutter height, not a full "slitlet" composed of multiple shutters.
-For this mode, an extra margin of half a shutter is automatically added to the slit boundaries specified here, corresponding to a couple extra detector pixels at the top and bottom of each slitlet.
+For this mode, the `slit_y_low` and `slit_y_high` values determine the padding of the slitlet edges relative to the centers of the edge shutters.
+An additional margin of half a shutter is also automatically added to the slit boundaries specified by these parameters, corresponding to a couple extra detector pixels at the top and bottom of each slitlet.

-  Please note that significantly enlarging the slit limit values may introduce contamination from adjacent open slits when the slit images are extracted in the :ref:`extract_2d <extract_2d_step>` step, so these parameters should be used with caution.
+  Please note that significantly expanding the slit limit values may introduce contamination from adjacent open slits when the slit images are extracted in the :ref:`extract_2d <extract_2d_step>` step, and/or may expand the slits into regions that cannot be flat fielded in the :ref:`flat_field <flat_field_step>` step.
+These parameters should be used with caution.